 Record-oriented processing can be used for cataloged SAM, ISAM and PAM files.
-The files must be opened with the functions fopen/fopen64 or freopen/freopen64, qualified with "type=record" in the type parameter and always in binary mode.
+The files must be opened in one of the following ways:

+- with the functions fopen/fopen64 or freopen/freopen64, qualified with "type=record" in the type parameter and always in binary mode. - with the functions open/open64 or creat/creat64 and the specification of O_RECORD.